-Because French lavender thrives in fast-draining, poor soil, there is no need to fertilize these plants.
-French lavender thrives with little nutrients, while too many nutrients can harm this plant, causing leggy, yellowed foliage and few flowers.
+Because French lavender thrives in fast-draining, poor soil, there is no need to fertilize.
+French lavender thrives with very few nutrients, while too many nutrients can harm this plant, often causing leggy, yellowed foliage and few flowers.

-In regions with mild winters, pruning can be done in the fall.
-For other regions, prune at the end of winter into early spring, after the last frost has passed.
-Pruning lavender will help the plant maintain a pleasing shape.
-Using sharp snips, round the plant to the desired shape.
-Be sure to avoid any old, woody growth, only pruning the young, soft growth.
+In regions with mild winters, prune French lavender in the fall.
+In other regions, prune at the end of winter into early spring after the last frost has passed.
+Pruning lavender will help the plant maintain a pleasing and well-defined shape.
+Using sharp snips, round out the plant to the desired shape.
+Be sure to avoid any old, woody growth, and only prune the young, soft growth.
 Old, woody growth will not grow new shoots.

 Propagating French Lavender

 - Wait until new growth appears in the spring.
 It is best to take cuttings right after the plant has bloomed.

 - Using clean snips, cut a stem where the new growth meets the old growth.

 - If there happen to be any flowers, trim them off.
 Then remove all the leaves on the lower half of the stem cutting.

 - Gently press the cut end into a pot filled with well-draining potting soil or horticultural vermiculite, covering the stem up to the point just below where the leaves begin.
 There is no need to use a rooting hormone.

 - Keep the soil moist until the plant is established and has developed a root system.